About Us

 SIMPLE FOLKS, FABULOUS STEMS

-We are ordinary people who love flowers, Manchester and life in general.
+The Royal Flower Exchange is made up of ordinary people who love flowers, Manchester and life in general.
 We take pride in our work, our city and our communities.
 So let us tell a little about our favourite subjects.

 It almost goes without saying, but we’ll say it, as artisanal local florists we absolutely adore flowers.
 We love their look, their aromas, the textures and their individuality.
 And we really love working with fresh flowers every day.